 If you're thinking "wow, moving with the military sounds kind of pricey," you're right, it can be.
 While the military pays up front or reimburses you for most of your PCS costs, a lot of cash may leave your bank account before the check comes through.

 That's why experts recommend that you keep a PCS savings fund handy, as well as a variety of other good financial practices.
-You can also access a pay advance for the move, although that may not be a good idea for everyone.
+You may also be able to access a pay advance for the move, although that may not be a good idea for everyone.
 Here are six easy PCS savings tips that everyone can use.

-If your service member has a Government Travel Card, you can use it to pay for reimbursable PCS expenses.
+If your service member has a Government Travel Card, you may be required to use it to pay for reimbursable PCS expenses.
 Just remember: You may still have to pay off the bill out of pocket if the government doesn't reimburse you quickly enough, so having a PCS savings fund is always a good idea.

 What if my stuff breaks?